-Financing Instrument: Official development assistance loans, grants, technical assistance
+Financing Instrument: Official development assistance (ODA) loans, grants, private sector lending or equity, technical assistance

 Recipient countries/regions/country groups: Global

 Eligibility Criteria: Assistance is given to development projects in developing countries.
-Based on the Japanese government's Official Development Assistance (ODA) policies, JICA will promote cooperation activities for the protection and improvement of the environment.
+Based on the Japanese government's ODA policies, JICA will promote cooperation activities for the protection and improvement of the environment.

 The ODA Project Grants are carried out in a project cycle consisting of six major steps:

 - By conducting a preparatory survey for cooperation as part of ‘project preparation', JICA examines the appropriateness of the project to be carried out by ODA Grants, and develops a plan of the project through discussions with the government of the partner country.

 - At the receipt of ‘official request' of the project from the partner country, JICA examines and appraises the contents of the project.